-1. Press the Windows key or select the Windows Start button > Settings > Devices > Bluetooth & other devices, and click the toggle under Bluetooth to enable/disable it.
+1. Press the Windows key or select the Windows Start button > Settings > Bluetooth & devices, and click the toggle under Bluetooth to enable/disable it.

-- 2. Click on Add Bluetooth or other device then select the device that you want to add. - 3.
+- 2. Click on Add device then select the device that you want to add. - 3.
 Your computer will automatically start searching for devices, as well as make itself visible to other devices. - 4.
 Select the device you wish to pair from the list of discovered devices.